-Not so long ago, the surfer shack on Rincon Point, just south of Santa Barbara, was in shambles, reduced to a tumble of boards and detritus just off a beach that is a beloved spot for surfers from around the world.
+Not so long ago, a 1920s cottage on Rincon Point, just south of the city of Santa Barbara, was purchased by a new owner who had a new vision for the property just off a beach that is a beloved spot for surfers from around the world.

 The house, nicknamed The Sandbox, is a spare, simple beauty with an inviting air of nostalgia.
 Both Paone and Shrader knew the home itself should settle on the land in simple fashion and yield the spotlight to a landscape that is as livable as the house, with a muted segue from outdoors to inside.

 “I developed a story that the house had been hit by a tsunami,” says Shrader, principal of Shrader Design in West Hollywood, whose clientele includes Cher, Ellen DeGeneres, and Lionel Richie.
 “After it passed, as the story goes, it left an almost accidental landscape of boulders, sand, and boardwalks.”